hexojs/hexo-front-matter/README.md

 ## What is Front-matter?

 Front-matter allows you to specify data at the top of a file.
-Here're two formats:
+Here are two formats:

 **YAML front-matter**